Rudder 8.0 release notes

 We’re thrilled to announce the availability of pre-releases of Rudder 8.0.
 The 8.X versions will be mainly dedicated to developing the compliance axis.
 This will affect different parts of the application, including the server and the agent, stay tuned for upcoming features!

 The 8.0 version is the first of the 8.X branch.
-The list of supported OSes changes to:
+As with each major version, the list of supported platforms evolves.

 It is now possible to create update campaigns that focus on a specific set of KBs, allowing targeted fixes, for example, for critical security updates that need to be applied immediately.